hurwitzlab/muscope-18SV4/README.md

 In all cases the following command line arguments must be specified:

   #### -f FORWARD_READS_FP
-  File path to a FASTQ file of forward reads.
+  > File path to a FASTQ file of forward reads.
 The corresponding file of reverse reads should also be in the same directory.

   #### -w WORK_DP
-  Directory path for all output.
+  > Directory path for all output.
 The work directory will be created if it does not exist.

   #### -c CORE_COUNT
-  Number of cores to use.
+  > Number of cores to use.
 Specify at least 1.

   #### -p PREFIX_REGEX
-  Regular expression that will match the forward and reverse read file prefix.
-For example `^(?P<prefix>[a-zA-Z0-9_]+)_L001_R[12]` will identify 'Test001' as the prefix in the file name 'Test001_L001_R1_001.fastq'.
+  > Regular expression that will match the forward and reverse read file prefix.
+For example the regular expression

+  > ^(?P<prefix>[a-zA-Z0-9_]+)_L001_R[12]

+  > will identify `Test001` as the prefix in the file name `Test001_L001_R1_001.fastq`.
 Use a regular expression tool such as [Pythex](https://pythex.org/) to verify your regular expression will work with your files.

   #### --forward-primer
-  Forward primer to be removed.
+  > Forward primer to be removed.

   #### --reverse-primer
-  Reverse primer to be removed.
+  > Reverse primer to be removed.

   #### --min-overlap
-  Minimum overlap for joining paired end reads.
+  > Minimum overlap for joining paired end reads.

   #### --phred
-  PHRED format of the input files.
+  > PHRED format of the input files.
 Specify 33 or 64.

 ## Python Application